Defensive end Branden Jackson carted off after collision, causing Seahawks to end mock game early

 The Seahawks stopped their mock game at CenturyLink Field Saturday after about a half hour of play when veteran defensive end Branden Jackson was knocked out and carted off the field via an ambulance.

-Seahawks coach Pete Carroll said Jackson had movement in his extremities but was unconscious after taking what Carroll termed “a knockout punch” when Jackson collided with offensive lineman Cedric Ogbuehi while in pursuit of running back Carlos Hyde.
+Carroll said Jackson had movement in his extremities but was unconscious after taking what Carroll termed “a knockout punch” when Jackson collided with offensive lineman Cedric Ogbuehi while in pursuit of running back Carlos Hyde.

-The Seahawks were at the end of what was the fourth series of the game when the injury occurred and the game eventually called.
+The Seahawks were at the end of what was the fourth series of the game when the injury occurred.

+“He hit heads with Cedric and might have caught him in the chin with his helmet and it was like a knockout punch, is what it was,” Carroll said.
+“So we took all of the precautions and took care of him, and he had movement and all that kind of stuff but we still needed to do the right thing and totally take care of him until we know more.”

-Carroll said the team had gotten enough work in on a day that was designed in large to replicate a regular gameday routine and said he felt it appropriate to end the game at that point out of respect for Jackson.
+Carroll said the team had gotten enough work in on a day that was designed in large part to reacquaint the team with its regular gameday routine — something it would usually be able to do this time of year with preseason games — and said he felt it appropriate to end the game at that point out of respect for Jackson.

+“He’s one of our all-time guys, favorite guys and everybody wanted to make sure that we could send him as much as we possibly to make sure he’s okay,” Carroll said.

 Carroll sent the team into the locker room after Jackson was attended to for a few minutes.
 After what was a 12-minute halftime, the mock game was then called off.

+The number one offense was in the midst of its second series when Jackson was injured.

-“Yeah that was tough with B-Jack,” said quarterback Russell Wilson, who was among the many players who stayed on the field as Jackson was tended to by physicians.
+“Yeah that was tough with B-Jack,” said quarterback Russell Wilson, who was among the many players who stayed on the field as Jackson was tended to by physicians and eventually placed on a stretcher and lifted into an ambulance on the field.

 “It’s part of the game, unfortunately.
 It’s a tough game that we play and you can never take it for granted.
 I know we were all in there praying for him and praying on the field.”

-Wilson threw a 10-yard touchdown pass to DK Metcalf to conclude the first series for the number one offense against the number two defense.
-The number one offense was in the midst of its second series when Jackson was injured.

-Geno Smith led the number two offense to a touchdown (on a pass to Jacob Hollister) and a field goal in its two series.
+Wilson said of Jackson’s status that “I believe that he will be okay it sounds like, hopefully.
+Just praying for healing.”

-Jackson originally entered the league as an undrafted free agent with Oakland in 2016, having played his college ball at Texas Tech.
+Jackson, who originally entered the league as an undrafted free agent with Oakland in 2016, has been with the Seahawks since 2017.

-Jackson was signed to Seattle’s practice squad on Sept.
-26, 2017, after being released by Oakland and has been with the Seahawks consistently since then.

 He had his best season in 2019, playing in 15 games and starting three with 20 tackles and two sacks, each career highs.